INDIA STOCKS-Indian shares open lower dragged by financials

-BENGALURU, Nov 16 (Reuters) - Indian blue-chip indexes opened lower on Thursday, dragged by financial services stocks, after closing at near one-month highs in the previous session.
+BENGALURU, Nov 17 (Reuters) - Indian shares openedlower on Friday, dragged by financials after the Reserve Bank of India tightened consumer lending rules.

 ((bharath.rajeswaran@thomsonreuters.com; +91 9769003463;))